Friday, January 30, 2026

 Acts 2: 22 “Fellow Israelites, listen to this: Jesus of Nazareth was a man accredited by God to you by miracles, wonders and signs, which God did among you through him, as you yourselves know.
 This man was handed over to you by God’s deliberate plan and foreknowledge; and you, with the help of wicked men, put him to death by nailing him to the cross.
 But God raised him from the dead, freeing him from the agony of death, because it was impossible for death to keep its hold on him."

-When Peter had a vision he was to preach the gospel to all Jews, he realized Jesus died for the gentiles, too.
-Beginning at Acts 30: Cornelius answered [to Peter]: “Three days ago I was in my house praying at this hour, at three in the afternoon.
+Peter had a vision he was to preach the gospel to Jews AND gentiles.
+Beginning at Acts 30: Cornelius answered [Peter]: “Three days ago I was in my house praying at this hour, at three in the afternoon.
 Suddenly a man in shining clothes stood before me and said, ‘Cornelius, God has heard your prayer and remembered your gifts to the poor.
 Send to Joppa for Simon who is called Peter.
 He is a guest in the home of Simon the tanner, who lives by the sea.’
 So I sent for you immediately, and it was good of you to come.
 Now we are all here in the presence of God to listen to everything the Lord has commanded you to tell us.”
 Then Peter began to speak: “I now realize how true it is that God does not show favoritism but accepts from every nation the one who fears him and does what is right.
 You know the message God sent to the people of Israel, announcing the good news of peace through Jesus Christ, who is Lord of all.
 You know what has happened throughout the province of Judea, beginning in Galilee after the baptism that John preached— how God anointed Jesus of Nazareth with the Holy Spirit and power, and how he went around doing good and healing all who were under the power of the devil, because God was with him.
 We are witnesses of everything he did in the country of the Jews and in Jerusalem.
 They killed him by hanging him on a cross, but God raised him from the dead on the third day and caused him to be seen.
 He was not seen by all the people, but by witnesses whom God had already chosen—by us who ate and drank with him after he rose from the dead.
 He commanded us to preach to the people and to testify that he is the one whom God appointed as judge of the living and the dead.
 All the prophets testify about him that everyone who believes in him receives forgiveness of sins through his name.”

-Why are today's Jews reluctant to believe Jesus was the Messiah who came to provide forgiveness, and will come again in power?
+Why are today's Jews reluctant to believe Jesus was the Messiah who came to provide forgiveness, and then will come again in power?

-This young Jewish man, Ollie Anisfeld, Director, Founder, of https://www.j-tvchannel.com/about, shares why he doesn't believe Jesus is the Messiah on his Youtube channel, "J-TV: The Global Jewish Channel," in his segment, "Jerusalem Church DENOUNCES Christian Zionism, Mike Huckabee Gives BRILLIANT Response!"
-A transcript of his broadcast reads: "Deuteronomy 13 verse 1:5, it says, and this is something really I think not discussed enough."
+This young Jewish man, Ollie Anisfeld, Director, Founder, of J-TV, shares why he doesn't believe Jesus is the Messiah on his Youtube channel, "J-TV: The Global Jewish Channel," in the segment, "Jerusalem Church DENOUNCES Christian Zionism, Mike Huckabee Gives BRILLIANT Response!

-I looked up: Deuteronomy 13: 1-5 to see what he is speaking about: "If a prophet, or one who foretells by dreams, appears among you and announces to you a sign or wonder, and if the sign or wonder spoken of takes place, and the prophet says, “Let us follow other gods” (gods you have not known) “and let us worship them,” you must not listen to the words of that prophet or dreamer.
+He says that "Deuteronomy 13 verse 1:5...is something really I think not discussed enough."
+He went onto read what it says.
+I looked it, to quote it here: Deuteronomy 13: 1-5: "If a prophet, or one who foretells by dreams, appears among you and announces to you a sign or wonder, and if the sign or wonder spoken of takes place, and the prophet says, “Let us follow other gods” (gods you have not known) “and let us worship them,” you must not listen to the words of that prophet or dreamer.
 The Lord your God is testing you to find out whether you love him with all your heart and with all your soul.
 It is the Lord your God you must follow, and him you must revere.
 Keep his commands and obey him; serve him and hold fast to him.
 That prophet or dreamer must be put to death for inciting rebellion against the Lord your God, who brought you out of Egypt and redeemed you from the land of slavery.
 That prophet or dreamer tried to turn you from the way the Lord your God commanded you to follow.
 You must purge the evil from among you.""

-In John 8:58, he claimed to be God before the Chief Priests, stating, "Very truly I tell you, before Abraham was born, I am!"
+In John 8:58, Jesus claimed to be God before the Chief Priests, saying, "Very truly I tell you, before Abraham was born, I am!"
+And later, in John 10:30, Jesus said, "I and the Father are one.

 "Who Is the Angel of the Lord?